juhomat/node-js-hexacon-framework/packages/ai-framework/README.md

 - 🤖 **AI Chat & Image Generation** - OpenAI integration for chat and DALL-E image generation
 - 🧠 **RAG (Retrieval-Augmented Generation)** - Full pipeline for document processing and intelligent retrieval
-- 🕷️ **Web Scraping & Embedding** - Automated content extraction, chunking, and vector embedding
+- 🕷️ **Web Scraping & Embedding** - Real-time website crawling with vector embeddings for RAG
 - 🔐 **Authentication** - Firebase Auth with email and Google login support
 - 💳 **Payments** - Stripe integration for one-time and recurring billing
 - 📊 **History Logging** - PostgreSQL with pgvector for comprehensive activity tracking